JamesMB209/dragonSlayers/readMe.md

-colours picker for stroke style (fillcolor tbc) <-- done line weight/thickness fill canvas height/width adjustable * <-- J: set as according to screen width <--done

-drawing functions -
-pen <--ok
-square
+TO DO LIST:

-circle
+circle < -- working
-arc
+arc - gabe
-triangle
+triangle - joyce
-Straight Line
+Straight Line -- joyce
 erase
-text
+text <-- James
 icon tool * - gabes
 image import *
-download *
+download * joyce

 undo/redo <--waiting for test
-clear <--done

-HTML page/css page

-global set

-class? contains?

-event listeners

-functions
+DONE:
+colours picker for stroke style (fillcolor tbc) <-- done line weight/thickness  <-- done fill < -- done canvas height/width adjustable * <-- J: set as according to screen width <--done pen <--done rectangle <--- done clear <--done

 ///================== Rating Requirement from Sam ========================

 Canvas Group Project
 Passing Grade
-•    Students must incorporate a dual canvas system or have additional logic so that they can commit shapes onto the canvas  with user interaction
+#    Students must incorporate a dual canvas system or have additional logic so that they can commit shapes onto the canvas  with user interaction
-•    Students need to assign event listeners to the buttons/ sliders/ calls to actions in the application
+#    Students need to assign event listeners to the buttons/ sliders/ calls to actions in the application
-1. Buttons need to link to the different strategy patterns in the app
+# 1. Buttons need to link to the different strategy patterns in the app
-2. Buttons need to link to utility functions within the application
+# 2. Buttons need to link to utility functions within the application
-•    The application contains a colour picker to alter the fill style or the stroke style of what is being drawn
+#    The application contains a colour picker to alter the fill style or the stroke style of what is being drawn
-•    The application must contain at least one drawing strategy that captures and uses the users initial mouse down, subsequent dragging coordinates and the final mouse up coordinates
+#    The application must contain at least one drawing strategy that captures and uses the users initial mouse down, subsequent dragging coordinates and the final mouse up coordinates
 •    The application should have some style to make it less bare
 •    The application must include these functions:
-1. Drawing Rectangle
+# 1. Drawing Rectangle
 2. Drawing Circle
 3. Drawing Straight Line
 4. Drawing a curved line
 5. A point and drag eraser function

 Merit Grade
-•    Students must split their strategy patterns into multiple files
+#    Students must split their strategy patterns into multiple files
-•    The applications colour pickers can alter both the stroke and fill style
+#    The applications colour pickers can alter both the stroke and fill style
 •    The applications features need to include (at least 2):
-1.    undo-redo button
+# 1.    undo-redo button
 2.    insert text
 3.    save image button to download the canvas into the users downloads
 4.    filters on the canvas